SugarcubeGames/CodeSnippets/README.md

 **I3 Test**

-This code is from a 2-D coding charette I did as part of an interview process in late 2016.
+This code is from a two day coding charette I did as part of an interview process.
 Applicants had to create a system for showcasing individual parts of a provided car model, ideally creating a reusable system that is easy to implement and update.
 My system includes:
 * Procedural part list generation based on in-scene object tagging
 * Information display (Name only, but easily expandable) using a per-part iformation component that is access during runtime.